tenstorrent/tt-metal/tools/profiler/README.md

 second, ConfigureDeviceWithProgram, 675598392545035, 675598625864988, 233319953
 ```

-## Profiling kernel side API
+## Profiling device side

 ### Default Markers
 On the host side minimal changes are necessary on the code.

-1. The compile flag for kernel side profiling has to be set, this is done by setting the flag in `tt_metal::CompileProgram`.
+1. The compile flag for device side profiling has to be set, this is done by setting the flag in `tt_metal::CompileProgram`.
-2. Print server start flag must be set, this is done setting the flag in `tt_metal::ConfigureDeviceWithProgram` .
+2. For each kernel launch through `tt_metal::LaunchKernels(device, program);`  that you want device side profiler markers dumped,
+A call to `tt_metal::ReadDeviceSideProfileData(device, program);` has to be made to append the markers to
+the current test device side output `profile_log_device.csv`

 e.g.
 ```
-    constexpr bool profile_kernel = true;
+    constexpr bool profile_device = true;
-    pass &= tt_metal::CompileProgram(device, program, skip_hlkc, profile_kernel);
+    pass &= tt_metal::CompileProgram(device, program, skip_hlkc, profile_device);
     .
     .
     .